rockerBOO/awesome-neovim/README.md

 - [sainnhe/sonokai](https://github.com/sainnhe/sonokai) - High Contrast & Vivid Color Scheme based on Monokai Pro.
 - [kyazdani42/blue-moon](https://github.com/kyazdani42/blue-moon) - A dark color scheme for Neovim derived from palenight and carbonight.
 - [mhartington/oceanic-next](https://github.com/mhartington/oceanic-next) - Oceanic Next theme for neovim.
-- [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
 - [glepnir/zephyr-nvim](https://github.com/glepnir/zephyr-nvim) - A dark colorscheme with treesitter support.
 - [rockerBOO/boo-colorscheme-nvim](https://github.com/rockerBOO/boo-colorscheme-nvim) - A colorscheme for Neovim with handcrafted support for LSP, Treesitter.
 - [jim-at-jibba/ariake-vim-colors](https://github.com/jim-at-jibba/ariake-vim-colors) - A port of the great Atom theme.
 Dark and light with Treesitter support.